aaloksinghvi/technicaltest/TEST3/README.md

 Execute the script as mentioned below :

 131518MBP15:Desktop asinghvi$ python3 saledata.py
  TEST3 : Generate a new CSV file that only includes properties sold for less than the average price / sq.foot.

-Enter filename with full path: #Enter the sales-data.csv file path# 145.6732527872387
+Enter filename with full path: /Users/asinghvi/Desktop/sales-data.csv ####Please provide the path of sales-data.csv file### Average Price / SQ.Foot145.6732527872387
-Creating a report for properties sold for less than the average price / sq.foot to sales-data-filtered.csv
+Creating a report for properties sold for less than the average price / sq.foot to sales-data-filtered.csv 131518MBP15:Desktop asinghvi$

 ```